 Kristian: I recommend that they become willing to ask themselves difficult questions.
 And, you know, difficult questions like, “Okay, in your childhood who convinced you that you shouldn't bother with worrying about your health?”
 And then it might be, “Oh well, my Aunt Sue, you know, she always said that I have to make sure everyone else is taking cared of before I get to me”.

 Kristian: But that mindset, I’m guessing it's not hard to imagine that there is no time left over.
 After taking care of everyone else, you’re exhausted.
 There’s no time for asking yourself difficult questions and being 100% real or 100% accountable, you know, 100% honest.
 It's exhausting to be everything for everybody to solve everyone's problems.
 And so I find a ton of people who are in that mindset.
 I also work with a bunch of people who own businesses and so the mindset there is, “Well, the business is more important than me right now.
 I got to make a living, I got to be able to do these things I want to do.
-And so I need all of my energy into the business” and unfortunately, the end result of that is ignoring the self.
+And so I need all of my energy into the business” and unfortunately, the result of that is ignoring the self.

 Host: That’s very common with pretty much everyone I interact with.
 It’s the norm.
 We put work before ourselves, it’s very natural.
 We don’t think about it though.

 Kristian: Agree and so that’s when asking yourself these difficult questions starts the mindset change and starts the understanding of, “Oh, well.
-If I pour all my energy into the business or into the family or into friends or whatever and solving everyone’s problems then I simply have nothing left over for myself”.
+If I pour all my energy into the business or the family or friends or whatever and solving everyone’s problems then I simply have nothing left over for myself”.
 And is that fair?
 No, but I can't know what’s not fair.
 Must I ask myself, is it fair?
 And so a lot of people won't even get to the point of asking themselves.
-They simply roll on in what I call auto-pilot mode and they just keep going with these beliefs from their childhood or from their past where they’ve been convinced that their personal well-being and themself is not important enough to worry about.
+They simply roll on in what I call auto-pilot mode and they just keep going with these beliefs from their childhood or from their past where they’ve been convinced that their personal well-being and themself are not important enough to worry about.
 Yet they have to first take care of all these things going on before they can get to themselves.

-Host: It sounds like you also fulfill the purpose of a therapist alongside of being a holistic wellness coach with your clients.
+Host: It sounds like you also fulfill the purpose of a therapist alongside being a holistic wellness coach with your clients.

 Kristian: In away.
 You know, so in listening to their challenges I’m in a position where I have overcome challenges in my own life and so it gives me the perspective to be able to ask them the right questions when I hear their answers to these reasons for their challenges.
 I have the personal experience of going through these myself so I can ask those questions that get them thinking something they never thought before.